raideus/mt-grid-backup/README.md

 5. Edit backup.conf, filling in the necessary access credentials

 6. Set up your cron jobs.
-If you're using Media Temple Grid, you'll need to log in to your control panel, and navigate to 'Cron Jobs' located under 'File Management'.
+To do this using Media Temple Grid, simply log in to your control panel, and navigate to 'Cron Jobs' located under 'File Management'.
 See cron.sample for the various jobs you'll want to create (4 in all).
 Alternatively, if you have command-line access to the crontab you can use the example jobs available in cron.sample as a starting point.